Grand Army of the Republic: History

 In the 1880s, the Union veterans' organization revived under new leadership that provided a platform for renewed growth, by advocating Federal pensions for veterans.
 As the organization revived, black veterans joined in significant numbers and organized local posts.
-The national organization, however, failed to press the case for similar pensions for black soldiers.
-Most black troops never received any pension or remuneration for wounds incurred during their Civil War service.
-Some Black members of the GAR organized into the National Memorial Association to advocate for a memorial to Black soldiers in 1919.
+In at least one case, in Ohio, an African American was elected as the commander of a predominately white post.
+This was Robert A. Pinn of Hart Post 124 in Massillon, Ohio..
+While the national organization may have failed to press the case for pensions for black soldiers, many of them did receive federal pensions, and the papers in these pension files are now a rich source for African American genealogical research.
+Some sources emphasize that these pensions for black soldiers were less frequent than for their white counterparts.
+Some African American members of the GAR organized the National Memorial Association to advocate for a memorial to black soldiers in 1919.

 The GAR was organized into "Departments" at the state level and "Posts" at the community level, and military-style uniforms were worn by its members.
 There were posts in every state in the U.S., and several posts overseas.
 The pattern of establishing departments and local posts was later used by other American military veterans' organizations, such as the Veterans of Foreign Wars (organized originally for veterans of the Spanish–American War and the Philippine Insurrection) and the later American Legion (for the First World War and later expanded to include subsequent World War II, Korean, Vietnam and Middle Eastern wars).

-The G.A.R.'s political power grew during the latter part of the 19th century, and it helped elect several United States presidents, beginning with the 18th, Ulysses S. Grant, and ending with the 25th, William McKinley.
+The GAR's political power grew during the latter part of the 19th century, and it helped elect several United States presidents, beginning with the 18th, Ulysses S. Grant, and ending with the 25th, William McKinley.
 Six Civil War veterans (Grant, Rutherford B. Hayes, James A. Garfield, Chester A. Arthur; Benjamin Harrison, and McKinley) were elected President of the United States; all were Republicans.
-(The sole post-war Democratic president was Grover Cleveland, the 22nd and 24th chief executive.)
-For a time, candidates could not get Republican presidential or congressional nominations without the endorsement of the GAR veterans voting bloc.
+(The sole post-war Democratic president was Grover Cleveland--he bought a substitute and did not serve in the Civil War, but he did veto many pension laws passed by Congress.)

-Of the six mentioned US Presidents, at least five were members of the G.A.R.:
+Of the six mentioned US Presidents, at least five were members of the GAR but there is no record of membership for Chester Arthur, who was a Union general: